 Although the ABA accreditation standards likely are not a significant driver of the cost of law school, some of the standards may stand in the way of the reform that is necessary to adequately educate lawyers for practice in an affordable way.
-A 2009 GAO report, for example, found that "the move to a more hands-on, resource-intensive approach to legal education and competition among schools for higher rankings appear to be the main factors driving the cost of law school, while ABA accreditation requirements appear to play a minor role."
-But the report also concluded that "accreditation standards may limit experimentation with potentially lower-cost approaches."
-Specifically, the report explained that certain accreditation standards may prevent schools from expanding the use of non-tenure track and adjunct faculty, developing predominantly electronic libraries, and delivering online or distance education.
-To that list, one might add standards that prevent law schools from deemphasizing faculty scholarship and from using a more modest, less expensive physical plant.
+A 2009 GAO report, for example, found that "the move to a more hands-on, resource-intensive approach to legal education and competition among schools for higher rankings appear to be the main factors driving the cost of law school, while ABA accreditation requirements appear to play a minor role."117 But the report also concluded that "accreditation standards may limit experimentation with potentially lower-cost approaches."118 Specifically, the report explained that certain accreditation standards may prevent schools from expanding the use of non-tenure track and adjunct faculty, 119 developing predominantly electronic libraries, 120 and delivering online or distance education.
+121 To that list, one might add standards that prevent law schools from deemphasizing faculty scholarship122 and from using a more modest, less expensive physical plant.123

 117 U.S. GOV'T ACCOUNTABILITY OFF., ISSUES RELATED TO LAW SCHOOL COST AND ACCESS 2 (2009).
 The GAO came to this conclusion largely through interviews with law school officials.
 Id.
+118 Id. at 28.